rexrainbow/phaser3-rex-notes/docs/docs/ui-gridsizer.md

     - `space.row` : Space between 2 rows
         - A number
         - A number array
+    - `space.indentLeftOdd`, `space.indentLeftEven` : Indent at each odd/even row.
+    - `space.indentTopOdd`, `space.indentTopEven` : Indent at each odd/even column.
 - `createCellContainerCallback` : Callback to create container(sizer) of each cell.
     ```javascript
     function(scene, x, y, config) {